dzako/NA4AI/README.md

 # Numerical Analysis for Artificial Intelligence UCSD summer course CSE190, Jacek Cyranka

+This repository contains course materials from the "Numerical Analysis for Artificial Intelligence" course I presented at UCSD, CSE department during Summer session 2018.

 ## course syllabus
 * **Week 1,2** Review of Programming in Python+NumPy+IPython notebook and Calculus and Linear Algebra topics